You don't want a long drawn-out court battle

 A divorce mediator facilitates the conversation between the parties who are terminating their marriage.
 The process is both voluntary and confidential.
 When I work with a couple, I begin the process by talking about what divorce mediation is and what it is not.
 I am not an attorney and do not provide legal advice.
 If the parties involved do not currently have counsel, I always recommend that they seek legal advice throughout the mediation.
 At each mediation session, we go over a list of topics based on the parties’ needs.

 We offer divorce mediation on a flat-fee basis.
-The cost is based on financial complexity and begins at $2000.
+The cost is based on financial complexity and begins at $2000 ($2500 with a parenting plan).
 Most of our cases range from $2000-$7000.
 For a quote, schedule a call to discuss your case.

 In most cases, divorce mediation expenses are shared.
 In some cases, one spouse will agree to pay the costs or a loved one will provide financial support for the mediation